LinhBroE/ytm_media_download/README.md

 This tool is for downloads only. editing or reposting content violates the website's rules and copyright.
 Please read and accept the terms and conditions before installing this tool.

+# Source libraries and files
+This tool uses Python and the yt-dlp library.
+Binary files for post-processing: Ffmpeg and some of its accompanying libraries.

+# Download and installation instructions